piermariacosina/gandalf/IXDt06_mobilefirst/mobilefirst.md

 > ### Global smartphone shipments surpassed global Pc shipments two years earlier than predicted.
 Studies have projected that mobile internet use will surpass traditional desktop internet use by 2014 (source: Mary Meeker – Morgan Stanley)

 # MOBILE-ONLY ACCESS
+Others have shown that 25% of US internet users are mobile-only, meaning they never or rarely access the internet via laptop or desktop computers (source – Alistair Hill – On Device Research )